-If you intend to move overseas for six months (183 days) or more in any twelve month period you need to notify the Australian Taxation Office (ATO) within seven days of leaving Australia by updating your contact details using ATO online services via myGov.
-If you already live overseas, you have until 1 July 2017 to notify the ATO.
+If you intend to move overseas for six months (183 days) or more in any twelve month period, you need to notify the Australian Taxation Office (ATO) within seven days of leaving Australia by updating your contact details via myGov.
+If you already live overseas, you must notify the ATO.

 From 1 July 2017, you will need to report your worldwide income to the ATO and make repayments if your income is above the minimum repayment threshold.